These aren't just campaign promises - they're commitments born from years of experience working in and organizing around our parks.

 We should encourage multiple transportation options to meet the diverse needs of park users, and work with city, state, county, and regional partners to cooperate on transportation plans that our residents and our environment need.

-I'll champion traffic calming on parkways, expanded bike infrastructure, better transit connections to our park system, and an approach to operating and maintaining streets that doesn’t privilege the safety and convenience of motorists over that of pedestrians, bicyclists, and transit riders.
+I'll champion better public transit connections to our parks, traffic calming on parkways, expanded bike infrastructure, and an approach to operating and maintaining streets that doesn’t privilege the safety and convenience of motorists over that of pedestrians, bicyclists, and transit riders.

 As a democratic socialist, I will center health equity and sustainability when making accessibility and transportation policy decisions.